rundeck/rundeck/docs/en/09-api/01-chapter10.md

     * `userFilter`: include events created by a user
     * `statFilter`: include events based on result status.  this can be 'succeed','fail', or 'cancel'.
 * Date query parameters:
-    * `recentFilter`: Use a simple text format to filter events that occured within a period of time.
+    * `recentFilter`: Use a simple text format to filter events that occurred within a period of time.
 The format is "XY" where X is an integer, and "Y" is one of:
         * `h`: hour
         * `d`: day
         * `w`: week